HPCE/hpce-2014-cw1/README.md

 Hints:

-- There is a function called `median` supplied by matlab, but it does not behave in the way we want for 2D matrices.
+- There is a function called [`median`](http://uk.mathworks.com/help/matlab/ref/median.html) supplied by matlab, but it does not behave in the way we want for 2D matrices.

-- You can use `reshape` to flatten the input pixels, for example turning a 3x3 array into a 1x9 array for input to `median`.
+- You can use [`reshape`](http://uk.mathworks.com/help/matlab/ref/reshape.html) to
+  flatten the input pixels, for example turning a 3x3 array into a 1x9 array for input to `median`.

-- Or matlab also allows linear indexing into two dimensional arrays (see the matlab docs).
+- Or matlab also allows [linear indexing](http://uk.mathworks.com/help/matlab/math/matrix-indexing.html) into two dimensional arrays.
 For example, try `x=[1 0 1; 2 0 2; 9 9 9], x(1:9)`.

 Because the median filter has another (implicit) parameter, you are now in a position to explore the scaling in execution time